dtgritman/Embed_Linux-RC_Car/code/ReadMe.md

-This folder contains any code related to object detection
+This folder contains any code related to object detection as well as for other purposes